South Delhi district: Railways

 The nearest railway station is Hazrat Nizamuddin railway station.
+Two lines of the Delhi Metro, namely the Yellow and Magenta lines, pass through the district.

 Airways

 The nearest airport is Indira Gandhi International Airport, located towards west of the district.

 Culture

 South district is considered to be the most affluent of all residential districts of Delhi, other than the districts falling under Lutyen's Delhi, viz.
 New Delhi and Central Delhi.
 With upscale areas like Saket, Sainik Farm, Malviya Nagar, Hauz Khas, Greater Kailash, Green Park, Rama Krishna Puram, Gulmohar Park, Gulmohar enclave, Vasant Vihar and Vasant Kunj, it has one of the highest land prices in Delhi.
 Urban villages in South Delhi, like Hauz Khas Village, and Shahpur Jat have become hub for designer boutiques, restaurants and art galleries and design studios.

 Education

 The Indian Institute of Technology Delhi, All India Institute of Medical Sciences and National Institute of Fashion Technology, three of the country's premier institutes in the field of technology, medicine and fashion respectively lie in the Hauz Khas locality of South Delhi.
 The Indian Institute of Foreign Trade of Delhi is located in the Qutub Institutional Area of South Delhi.
 Sangam Vihar is also located in South Delhi, which has the highest population in the state.
 The top Central University Jamia Millia Islamia is situated in the Jamia Nagar area of South Delhi.
 Further, University of Delhi South Campus which is one of the oldest universities in India has its southern campus in the region.
 The southern campus is a part of the proposed four direction-based campuses in Delhi with East and West campuses currently in progress.